jlinoff/pam/README.md

 Plain javascript is _NOT_ secure.

-If you have records with passwords _ALWAYS_ use a password unless you understand the consquences.
+If you have records with passwords _ALWAYS_ use a password unless you understand the consequences.
 For example, saving the data without a password can sometimes be convenient because it allows you to see how the _PAM_ data is organized which can aid automation.